soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ### The investigation machines page

-When you select the **Machines** tab, you can see all the machines identified as part of the investigation.
+On the **Machines** tab, you can see all the machines identified as part of the investigation.

 ![AIR investigation machine page](media/air-investigationmachinepage.png)